bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

 Four Columns Score Writer
 -------------------------

-:py:class:`bob.bio.base.pipelines.vanilla_biometrics.FourColumnsScoreWriter` is the default score file format used by bob.
+:py:class:`bob.bio.base.pipelines.vanilla_biometrics.FourColumnsScoreWriter` is the old score file format used by bob.
 It consists of a text file with four columns separated by spaces and no header.
 Each row represents a comparison between a *probe* and a *model*, and the similarity score resulting from that comparison.
 The four columns are, in order: